 Federal budget allocations make a difference for families facing hunger

 During the budget and appropriations process, the federal government sets spending for federal programs.
-Feeding America works to ensure that federal spending and the tax code provide the Feeding America network of food banks the resources they need to help families struggling with hunger.
+Feeding America works to ensure that federal spending and the tax code provide the Feeding America network of food banks the resources they need to help families facing hunger.

 TEFAP is a means-tested federal nutrition program that purchases and distributes food to low-income Americans through emergency food providers like food banks and in partnership with USDA.
 TEFAP helps food banks augment the other food they provide to families in need.
 TEFAP provided around 600 million meals of the 4 billion meals distributed by the Feeding America network last year.